Venous Return - Hemodynamics

 The circulatory system is made up of two circulations (pulmonary and systemic) situated in series between the right ventricle (RV) and left ventricle (LV) as depicted in the figure.
 Balance is achieved, in large part, by the Frank-Starling mechanism.
 For example, if systemic venous return is suddenly increased (e.g., changing from upright to supine position), right ventricular preload increases leading to an increase in stroke volume and pulmonary blood flow.
 Increased pulmonary venous return to the left atrium leads to increased filling (preload) of the left ventricle, which in turn increases left ventricular stroke volume by the Frank-Starling mechanism.
 In this way, an increase in venous return to the heart leads to an equivalent increase in cardiac output to the systemic circulation.

-Although the above relationship is true for the hemodynamic factors that determine the flow of blood from peripheral veins back to the heart, it is important not to lose sight of the fact that blood flow through the entire systemic circulation can be represented by either the cardiac output or the venous return, because these are equal in the steady-state owing to the circulatory system being closed.
+Although the above relationship is true for the hemodynamic factors that determine the flow of blood from peripheral veins (abdominal venous cava in the figure) back to the right atrium of the heart, it is important not to lose sight of the fact that blood flow through the entire systemic circulation can be represented by either the cardiac output or the venous return, because these are equal in the steady-state owing to the circulatory system being closed.
 Therefore, one could just as well say that venous return is determined by the mean aortic pressure minus the mean right atrial pressure, divided by the resistance of the entire systemic circulation (i.e., the systemic vascular resistance) because this is what hemodynamically determines the flow of blood throughout the entire systemic circulation.

 - Muscle contraction.
-Rhythmical contraction of limb muscles as occurs during normal locomotory activity (walking, running, swimming) promotes venous return by the muscle pump mechanism.
+Rhythmical contraction of limb muscles occurring during normal locomotory activity (walking, running, swimming) promotes venous return by the muscle pump mechanism.

 - Decreased venous compliance.
 Sympathetic activation of veins decreases venous compliance, increases central venous pressure and promotes venous return indirectly by augmenting cardiac output through the Frank-Starling mechanism, which increases the total blood flow through the circulatory system.

 - Respiratory activity.
-During respiratory inspiration, the venous return increases because of a decrease in right atrial pressure.
+During respiratory inspiration, the venous return transiently increases because of a decrease in right atrial pressure.
+The opposite occurs during expiration.

 - Gravity.
 The effects of gravity on venous return seem paradoxical because when a person stands up hydrostatic forces cause the right atrial pressure to decrease and the venous pressure in the dependent limbs to increase.
 This increases the pressure gradient for venous return from the dependent limbs to the right atrium; however, venous return paradoxically decreases.
 The reason for this is when a person initially stands and before the baroreceptor reflex is activated, cardiac output and arterial pressure decrease because right atrial pressure and ventricular preload falls, which decreases stroke volume by the Frank-Starling mechanism.
 The flow through the entire systemic circulation falls because arterial pressure falls more than right atrial pressure, therefore the pressure gradient driving flow throughout the entire circulatory system is decreased.